-Kuta is where most Bali trips begin — beginner-friendly surf, a long sunset beach, easy food and a short hop to temples and cliffs.
-Here's what's actually worth your time in and around Kuta, with honest local picks and rough prices, so you skip the tourist traps.
+Here's what's actually worth your time in and around Kuta, with honest local picks and rough prices in USD, so you skip the traps and spend on the things that are genuinely good.

 Surf & Beach Days